ayushawasthi24/geoguesser/README.md

 ## Development
-This game was developed using Javascript, EJS, NodeJS, MongoDB The map interface was implemented using [Mapbox](https://www.mapbox.com/), a mapping platform.
+This game was developed using Javascript, EJS, NodeJS, MongoDB The map interface was implemented using Leaflet API.

 ## How to Play
 To play the game: